Sonos is a multi-room wireless speaker system that lets you play music all around your home with a single app.

 Similar in size to the Play:1, the One is Sonos’ first voice-activated speaker which means that on top of smartphone app control you now also get full access to Amazon’s Alexa personal assistant.
-Later in the year you’ll also be able to swap Alexa for the Google Assistant, depending on your preference.
+You can also swap Alexa for the Google Assistant, depending on your preference.
 The sound is very similar to the Play:1.

 This larger speaker is one for the music lovers.
 Its larger body produces what Sonos claims is studio-quality sound, while touch-sensitive controls on top of the unit make it a doddle to use.
 It can be used on its own or for the full effect paired with another Play:5 to create true stereo sound.
 It works flat or on its side and comes with a 3.5mm headphone jack for traditional input.